hsf-training/hsf-training-scikit-hep-webpage/setup.md

   › python3 -m pip install -r requirements.txt
 ```

 the installation is still progressing.
+This will take around 5 minutes, so just be patient.

 Once you're done, you should only see an empty prompt like this: